 Red flags for unpaid internships include:

-- you are performing the work of an employee but not being paid for it
+- You are doing work of an employee and not being paid for it.

 Where to get help?

-If you are confused about what constitutes an internship or think you have been exploited, there is help available:
+If you are confused about what constitutes an internship or think your internship may not be legal, there is help available:

 More resources to help you